marcoesposito1988/dependency_runner/README.md

 deprun --print-system-dlls path/to/your/executable.exe
 ```

-#### Browse the DLLs with fuzzy search, browse the symbols imported/exported by the selected DLLs
+#### Browse the DLLs with fuzzy search, browse the symbols imported/exported by the selected DLLs (not supported yet on Windows)
 ```bash
 deprun --print-system-dlls path/to/your/executable.exe
 ```

-#### Browse the symbols imported/exported by the all found DLLs
+#### Browse the symbols imported/exported by the all found DLLs (not supported yet on Windows)
 ```bash
 deprun --print-system-dlls path/to/your/executable.exe
 ```